Stuart Appleby's Golf Swing

 ImpactImpact

-You'll also notice in the pre-impact photo above that his right elbow is still quite a bit back.
+You'll also notice in the pre-impact photo above that his trail elbow is still quite a bit back.
 That's also a good position.
 All he has to do is keep turning through the shot and he'll make solid contact.

 Two Plane Traits in a One Plane Swing